 One of the biggest downfalls of this setup is when the computer enters Wide Open Throttle (WOT) mode, which is probably where most users would like better tuning in the first place.
 Under the stock Renix setup, the computer reverts to Open Loop under WOT mode which allows the system to run at a much richer AFR then it normally would in closed loop.
 This does help us a bit, because otherwise we wouldn’t make very much power when we step on it, but this also doesn’t provide us with any sort of control over it either since it’s just using the stock tune.

 In order to really feel the effects of a full fledged tune, we will have to mess with a sensor that is always in charge of running the engine.
 My number one target is the MAP sensor as that is directly linked to how much fuel is being commanded by the ECU.
-If we look at a sensor plot of the engine running, we can see that the injector pulse directly follows with the map sensor, which gives me a good indicator that we can use if for piggyback tuning.
+If we look at a sensor plot of the engine running, we can see that the injector pulse directly follows with the map sensor, which gives me a good indicator that we can use it for real piggyback tuning ideas.

 Now, fear not, because all this work to setup a wideband sensor wasn’t for nothing.
 We will still need to know the proper AFR for tuning, and now that it’s in the REM it is easy enough to play with.
 The next step will be using the AFR input and a fake MAP output to try and directly adjust the fuel curve of the computer and make it run the way we want to all the time.
 This will take a lot of time to code and test, but it seems like the best plan of attack if we want to keep the stock Renix System in tact.